 Putting myself first was hard.
 I felt like I was neglecting the people I love.
 But, when I got over the guilt, I felt so much better.
 I was able to do better and be better because I made self care a priority.

 When you’re tired, rest.
 When you’re hungry, eat.
 Move your body and calm your mind.
 Listen to what your body is telling you.

 Make a list of ways you can take time for you.

 Who's cheering for you?

-Download and complete the workbook and decide which relationships you want to keep and nurture and those you prefer to spend less time with.
+Download the workbook from the Resource Library and complete the workbook and decide which relationships you want to keep and nurture and those you prefer to spend less time with.
 Ask yourself how does it feel to make those decisions?

 Which of these principles hit home with you?
 Which do you want to incorporate into your life?
 Let me know in the comments, I’d love to hear from you.